Property Management Blog

 What are Pet Fees?

-A pet fee is a sum of money that landlords require new tenants to pay before moving in.
+A pet fee is a sum of money that landlords require new residents to pay before moving in.
 Unlike some other states, pet fees are legal in California.

 The fee is one-time and non-refundable.

-The amount you charge should be based on the breed, number and size of pet a tenant has.
+The amount you charge should be based on the breed, number and size of pet a resident has.
 Generally, the average pet fee in California is between $100 and $400.

 Pros of Charging a Pet Fee